omgnetwork/omgnetwork.github.io/docs/network/blockchain-design.md

 ##### Exit waiting period
 All exits must wait at least the Minimum Finalization Period (MFP) to ensure the required challenge period process.

-Freshly exited UTXOs must wait an additional Required Exit Period (REP), counting from their submission to the root chain contract.
+Freshly exited UTXOs must wait for an additional Required Exit Period (REP), counting from their submission to the root chain contract.

 Example values for these exit waiting periods, as in Minimal Viable Plasma: